PinoTsao/Memo/gitips.md

 Very useful tricks, dedicated to real problems.

+## Reset

+  1. Move HEAD to specified commit
+  2. Updating the Index (--mixed)
+  3. Updating the Working Directory (--hard)

 #### git blame 查找"元凶"

 `blame` Show what revision and author last modified each line of a file.